 “Spending your time with true spiritual friends will fill you with love for all beings, and help you to see how negative attachments and hatred are.
 Being with such friends, and following their example will naturally imbue you with their good qualities, just as all the birds flying around the golden mountain are bathed in it’s golden light.” ~H.H.
 Dilgo Khyentse Rinpoche

-We have been leading a number of online groups for the past several years.
+We have been leading a number of online groups since 2014.

 These groups are a small, time-limited, online, closed groups of caregivers* committed to practicing mindfulness meditation for their own understanding and welfare and the welfare of others.